sams96/sams96.github.io/_drafts/minor-planets.md

 the average plate solution error, average standard deviation and pixel size.
-The fact that the average plate solution error and the average standard deviation are very similar suggests that the primary source of random error on each of our observations could be the plate solution.</p>
+The fact that the average plate solution error and the average standard deviation are very similar suggests that the primary source of random error on each of our observations could be the plate solution.

-<p>The average distance from our observed position to the MPC’s predicted position,
-for the same object at the same time, is \SI{8.6}{\arcsecond}.
+The average distance from our observed position to the MPC's predicted position, for the same object at the same time, is \SI{8.6}{\arcsecond}.
 This distance is caused by any inaccuracies in the predictions from the MPC, which could have been created by perturbations, and any systematic error that